 Purpose Of Use

-Hard knocks and drilling into a hard surface like a brick or concrete is the job of a hammer drill.
-Due to its versatility, some hammer drill can double-up as a normal regular drill.
+Hard knocks and drilling into a hard surface like a brick or concrete are the job of a hammer drill.
+Due to its versatility, some hammer drills can double up as a normal regular drill.

 On the other end of the spectrum, an impact driver can only drive fasteners like screws and nails.
 It can also drill holes and drive nails through sheetrock and drywall if needed.
 Unable to control its extra power, an impact driver should never be used for fine and precise woodworking.

 At first glance, you would able to distinguish a hammer drill from an impact driver.
 The hammer drill is physically bigger in size than an impact driver and is heavier.
 Of course, due to the masonry work, it can handle, the hammer drill is sometimes referred to as the small jackhammer.

 In contrast, the impact driver is shorter and stubbier.
 It has a hexagonal socket instead of a chuck.
 As mentioned above, an impact driver can have a quick-change sleeve but it can only accept ¼-inch hex shanks.